nodejs/node/doc/api/timers.md

 The `timer` module exposes a global API for scheduling functions to be called at some future period of time.
-Because the timer functions are globals, there is no need to call `require('timers')` to use the API.
+Because the timer functions are globals, there is no need to call `require('node:timers')` to use the API.

 The timer functions within Node.js implement a similar API as the timers API provided by Web Browsers but use a different internal implementation that is